collinstommy/tc-blog/content/blog/a-case-against-element-selectors/index.md

 You may argue that having to add a class to all your elements is a drawback.
 In my expierence when there are mutliple elements with the same class, this is often done programatically or via a CMS.
 If you have a list of elements that you need to continually add to mnaually, that is a separate issue that likely should be automated in some way.

 ## An after word
 I believe much of the above also applies to the overuse if `*` `>` `+` selectors.
 Of course these have their place, but should not be relied upon when a simple class would do the job.
 Using a variety of selectors in your code makes developers reading your code have to constantly compute what there selectors are doing.
-Often the bets solution is the simplest one.
+Often the best solution is the simplest one.